appoteres/201_battleship/README.md

 Exit, quits the program.

-For more information about the features or about running the program, check out the tutorial video included in the .zip or by going to the link: https://alabama.box.com/s/uudkql4y94m75tuwf864fzehc4qqnru1
+For more information about the features or about running the program, check out the tutorial video by going to the link: https://alabama.box.com/s/uudkql4y94m75tuwf864fzehc4qqnru1 (the file is 57mb, so including it here was wasteful)

 Below is a summary of the code: